Montgomery Clift: Rise to film stardom: 1946–1956

 He tended to funnel most of his energy into intense rehearsals with acting coach Mira Rostova who accompanied him on set.
 Overall he ended up unhappy with his performance and left early during the film's premiere.

 The following summer in 1949, Clift shot The Big Lift in Berlin.
 It was intended to be more of a semi-documentary, pro-America wartime film and less an acting vehicle, but was still a welcome opportunity for Clift to portray a U.S. soldier.
+Clift, having toured Europe before the war, was shocked by the 'unbelievable conditions' of rubble in Berlin.

 Clift's next role as the drifter George Eastman in A Place in the Sun (1951) is regarded as one of his signature method acting performances.
 He worked extensively on his character, and was again nominated for an Academy Award for Best Actor.
 For his character's scenes in jail, Clift spent a night in a real state prison.

 His main acting rival (and fellow Omaha native), Marlon Brando, was so moved by Clift's performance that he voted for Clift to win the Academy Award for Best Actor, sure that he would win, while Clift voted for Brando in A Streetcar Named Desire.

 A Place in the Sun was critically acclaimed; Charlie Chaplin called it "the greatest movie made about America".
 The film received added media attention due to the rumors that Clift and co-star Elizabeth Taylor were dating in real life.

 After a break, Clift committed himself to three more films, all of which premiered during 1953: I Confess to be directed by Alfred Hitchcock, Vittorio De Sica's Terminal Station, and Fred Zinnemann's From Here to Eternity, which earned Clift his third Academy Award nomination (the second of two nominations for films directed by Zinnemann).
 For the latter, Clift committed to building strength and endurance by jogging laps around Hollywood High School, learning boxing from Mushy Callahan and author James Jones, and how to imitate playing the bugle and reading sheet music from trumpeter Mannie Klein for the role of middleweight boxer and bugle-playing soldier Private Robert E. Lee Prewitt.
 During the casting of From Here to Eternity, Harry Cohn opposed Clift for the part of Prewitt, opting for John Derek or Aldo Ray instead.
 However, Jones and Zinnemann preferred Clift and personally campaigned for him for the role.
 Clift visited Jones several times at his homes in Arizona and Illinois and modeled the character after Jones himself.
 After seeing the film, Jones commended Clift for his portrayal of Prewitt.
 Clift supported and mentored Frank Sinatra in his role as Private Angelo Maggio.
 Sinatra later said, "I learned more about acting from him than I ever knew before".